chrismodus/carrental/README.md

 ## TASK

-1. Fork the repository
+1. Fork the repository to your github account so you can make changes against your forked repository.
+Alternatively you can work together (peer programming is a viable programmming technique that helps lots of developers)

-2. Setup repository:
+2. Setup the repository:
     ## Setup

     1. clone repository: